 3. Meet Me In St. Louis (1944)

 Another ’40s romantic musical movie that is perfect for Christmas time.
 Four sisters (one of them played by Judy Garland) learn about life and love at the time of the 1904 St. Louis World’s Fair.
-The film, in colours, was directed by Vicente Minnelli, father of Liza Minnelli.
+The film in colours, was directed by Vicente Minnelli, father of Liza Minnelli.

 4. Christmas In Connecticut (1945)

-This Christmas movie starring Barbara Stanwyck is about a writer in a women’s magazine who pretends to be farm wife and mother living in Connecticut in the ’40s.
+This Christmas movie starring Barbara Stanwyck is about a writer in a women’s magazine who pretends to be a farm wife and mother living in Connecticut in the ’40s.
 In reality, she’s a New Yorker who can not even cook and will get in trouble when she falls in love with a fan of her column.

 5. It’s a Wonderful Life (1946)

 The most classic of all Christmas films ever, the iconic movie was directed by Frank Capra in the ’40s.
-With James Stewart, Donna Reed and Lionel Barrymore, it’s the story of a desperate man about to end his life, when an angel is sent to help him realise what a wonderful life this is.
+With James Stewart, Donna Reed and Lionel Barrymore, it’s the story of a desperate man about to end his life when an angel is sent to help him realise what a wonderful life this is.

 6. Miracle on 34TH Street (1947)

 This Christmas comedy-drama movie released in the late ’40s stars Maureen O’Hara, John Payne and Natalie Wood.
 Edmund Gwenn plays Kris Kringle, a nice old man who works as a Santa at Macy’s every year.
-When he claims to be the real Santa Claus, he ends up institutionalized as insane.
+When he claims to be the real Santa Claus, he is institutionalized as insane.
 A young lawyer decides to defend him and help prove his identity.

 7. The Bishop’s Wife (1947)

 Cary Grant, the charming angel, comes down to earth to help a bishop and his wife raise money to build a new church.
-With David Niven and Loretta Young, this ’40s movie is still a Christmas hit until today.
+With David Niven and Loretta Young, this ’40s movie is still a Christmas hit today.